Home Icon > Resources > Expert Guides > SSL/TLS Best Practices > How to Configure OCSP Stapling on an Apache HTTP Server

-In this tutorial, we will take you through enabling OCSP Stapling for Apache on both CentOS and Ubuntu platforms and then show you how to verify the configuration using CertPanel SSL Monitor.
+In this tutorial, you’ll learn how to enable OCSP stapling on Apache in four steps (we’ll use CentOS and Ubuntu platforms as examples with the SSLUseStapling On command).
+You’ll also explore how to verify the configuration using CertPanel SSL Monitor.

 What You’ll Learn